glf30/1b-components/exercise/README.md

 ## Create Child Components

-Let's create components for the Header, Sidebar, and Main content areas.
+Let's create components for the Header, Sidebar, and Main content areas inside a Components folder.

 17. From the File Explorer in the left panel, **right-click** on the **/src/** folder inside your project.
 Select **New File** and name the file `Header.jsx`.